 - 1. Upon request of the appropriate Dean(s), the Academic Affairs Council shall approve or disapprove of all new programs or on modification to existing programs (majors and/or minors), and on all new credit courses or modifications to existing credit courses at the undergraduate level. - 2.
 The Academic Affairs Council shall have the responsibility and authority for review of all credit courses and all academic programs at the undergraduate level.
 Its official response, including its decision, shall be forwarded to the Faculty Senate through the University Committee.
-The Faculty Senate will publish all curricular decisions made by the Academic Affairs Council in the minutes of its monthly meetings and forward them along with copies of all official Academic Affairs Council correspondence to the Provost/Vice Chancellor for Academic Affairs.
+The Faculty Senate will publish all curricular decisions made by the Academic Affairs Council in the minutes of its monthly meetings and forward them along with copies of all official Academic Affairs.